- AB 540 Resources

 Information about computing access, accounts, and fees can be found on the college's computing website.

-To confirm completion of all graduation requirements, use Bear Facts to request an unofficial report from the Degree Audit Reporting System (DARS), commonly called a “degree check.”
-If you believe your DARS is incorrect, contact your adviser as soon as possible.
+To confirm completion of all graduation requirements, use Cal Central to request an unofficial Academic Progress Report, commonly called an “APR.”
+If you believe your APR is incorrect, contact your adviser as soon as possible.

 Current students may occasionally be approved to take coursework elsewhere to complete degree requirements.
 This can be a good strategy for ensuring compliance with CED’s semester limit.
 Talk with your adviser in advance about the course evaluation process for any courses you would like to take elsewhere.

-If you have been admitted to UC Berkeley as a freshman, you MUST complete the following courses at UC Berkeley: Reading and Composition R1A, ENV DES 1, ENV DES 11A, and ENV DES 11B.
+If you have been admitted to UC Berkeley as a freshman, you MUST complete the following courses at UC Berkeley: Reading and Composition R1A, ENV DES 1, ARCH 11A (Arch majors only), and ARCH 11B (Arch majors only).

 Many students complete general education requirements at a community college during the summer.
 Obtain your adviser’s approval in advance to make sure you are taking a course that will fulfill requirements and that you are not jeopardizing completion of the senior residence requirement.
 See ASSIST.org for articulation agreements between the community colleges and your major.
 If a course is not showing as completing a requirement on ASSIST, CED will not accept it.